A5TR0spud/astro-additions/README.md

 # Current Features:
-  Gasket - spore gun
+  Gasket - Noxious gas gunner

-  Aerosolizer - spores to gas
+  Aerosolizer - Spores to noxious gas
 # Planned Features:
 Gasket - fix projectiles

-Possible migration to java script
+Migrate to .js

-Visual changes to aerosolizer
+Removal of aerosolizer in favour of overriding cultivator to produce fumes _and_ spores

-Possible removal of aerosolizer in favour of overriding cultivator
+Possible change to spore press, allowing noxious gas to be compressed into spore pods (Default output is a liquid so this shouldn't be a problem)

 Mass Cannon - Mass Driver, as a weapon